-Special Note: I plan on holding workshops in 2022 – with small groups, socially distanced and complying with all local health regulations.
-I am also available for private sessions in Marin.
-Please contact me directly at email@example.com to see what is available.
+Special Note: I plan on holding workshops in 2023.
+Please contact me directly at email@example.com to if you don’t see a convenient one listed.
+I am also available for private sessions in Marin for individuals and for groups in other Bay Area counties.
+Please contact me directly at firstname.lastname@example.org to see what is available.

 Hazel Wood discovered ChiRunning in 2002.
 She was lucky.
 Very lucky.
 At the time, Danny Dreyer, the founder of ChiRunning, happened to live in San Rafael, California, only 5 miles from Hazel so she was able to take a series private lessons with Danny on both the track and on the trails of Marin county.
 Although she had already been running for over 25 years and thought she knew how to run, she immediately discovered that what she didn’t know was how to run efficiently.
 Like so many runners she was wasting energy and tight as a knot.
 She tells her students “the key thing I had to learn was to ‘effort’ less and relax more.
 Part of that meant learning a new set of running skills.
 Once my body made the adjustments, I stopped overusing my legs, recovered quickly and didn’t get injured.”